Date of Award:

 Lactococci, lactobacilli, and brevibacteria catabolized both branched chain amino acids and keto acids into branched chain fatty acids.
 Lactococci survived carbohydrate-limited conditions for over 4 yrs.
 Their survival was represented by maintaining intracellular ATP, enzyme activity, membrane integrity, capability of ATP- and PMF-dependent substrate transport, transcription, and catabolism of amino acids to fatty acids.
 Assays conducted with NMR spectroscopy coupled with in silico analysis showed that branched chain substrates are catabolized via keto acids, HMG-CoA, and acetyl-CoA to branched chain fatty acids.
 A short list of candidate genes was identified for the pathway by gene expression analysis coupled to NMR analysis.
 The expression of these genes and the presence of the related catabolites were identified in long-term starved cultures of nonculturable lactococci.
 This verified that catabolism of branched chain amino acids to branched chain fatty acids occurred during the nonculturable state only and in conditions of carbohydrate deprivation.
 The pathway also facilitated fixation of carbon by lactococci, revealing the mechanism of survival of lactococci over 4 yrs in culture without the addition of external carbon sources.
 Between strains the availability of carbohydrate and acid stress played significant roles in modulating their ability to produce branched chain catabolites.

 Ganesan, Balasubramanian, "Catabolism of Amino acids to Volatile Fatty Acids by Lactococcus lactis" (2005).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5509.